tmelot2/coding-challenge-r/readme.md

 ## String format

-- Input should be comma delimited list of integers, negative numbers are valid.
+- Input should be comma delimited list of positive integers, negative numbers are invalid.
 	- Can optionally use newline character `\n` as a delimiter.
 	- On my MacOS system, run it using this syntax:
 	```bash